apache/iceberg/site/docs/evolution.md

 Partition evolution is a metadata operation and does not eagerly rewrite files.

 Iceberg's Java table API provides `updateSpec` API to update partition spec.
-For example, the code below shows how to add a partition with bucket transform, remove an existing partition field, and rename a partition field:
+For example, the following code could be used to update the partition spec to add a new partition field that places `id` column values into 8 buckets, remove an existing partition field `category`, and rename a partition field `id_bucket_8` to `shard`:

 ```java
 Table sampleTable = ...;